-- (b) Projects intended to replace, improve or expand existing secondary-designed treatment facilities, to provide advanced waste treatment for existing secondary-designed facilities, to eliminate existing municipal sewage treatment plants by construction of intercepting sewers where the initial dry-weather flow is at least 25% of the design capacity of the sewer or to construct new sewage treatment plants or interceptor sewers primarily designed to serve developed areas which were in existence on October 18, 1972 shall be assigned 16 points; - (c) Relief interceptor sewers shall be assigned 14 points if they are intended: - 1.
+- (a) Projects intended to enhance the level of treatment provided by existing primary-designed treatment plants requiring a higher degree of treatment or to eliminate existing primary-designed treatment plants by construction of intercepting sewers where the initial dry weather flow is at least 25% of the design capacity of the sewer, shall be assigned 18 points; - (b) Projects intended to replace, improve or expand existing secondary-designed treatment facilities, or to provide advanced waste treatment for existing secondary-designed facilities, or to eliminate existing municipal sewage treatment plants by construction of intercepting sewers where the initial dry-weather flow is at least 25% of the design capacity of the sewer shall be assigned 16 points; - (c) Relief interceptor sewers shall be assigned 14 points if they are intended: - 1.
 To eliminate dry weather overflows from sewers; - 2.
 To alleviate documented basement backups occurring annually and resulting from surcharged sanitary sewers or to eliminate bypasses, crossovers or documented portable pumping implemented to prevent such backups; or - 3.
-To eliminate an existing sewage treatment plant serving at least 5,000 persons and resulting in an initial flow of at least 10% of the design capacity of the sewer. - (d) Projects to eliminate malfunctioning private sanitary waste disposal systems by the construction of new sanitary sewers, shall be assigned 10 points. - (e) Projects for the rehabilitation of existing sanitary sewer systems to eliminate infiltration or inflow problems shall be assigned 10 points. - (f) Projects for the separation of combined sewers or for the elimination of combined sewer overflows shall be assigned 10 points. - (g) Projects for reducing, storing, treating, separating or disposing of storm water runoff shall be assigned 2 points.
+To eliminate an existing sewage treatment plant serving at least 5,000 persons and resulting in an initial flow of at least 10% of the design capacity of the sewer. - (d) Projects to eliminate malfunctioning private sanitary waste disposal systems shall be assigned 10 points. - (e) Projects for the rehabilitation of existing sanitary sewer systems to eliminate infiltration or inflow problems shall be assigned 10 points. - (f) Projects for the separation of combined sewers or for the elimination of combined sewer overflows shall be assigned 10 points. - (g) Projects for reducing, storing, treating, separating or disposing of storm water runoff shall be assigned 2 points.